Skip to main content

 Parents also need to make mealtimes pleasant and avoid making them a time for criticism or struggle over self-control.
 Don't talk about how much your child eats or how little they eat in their presence.
 Again, that will backfire.
 Don't make your child sit at the dinner table after the rest of the family is through eating.
 This will only cause your child to feel bad about themselves and mealtime in general.

 Parents who are worried that their child isn't eating enough may go off the deep end and get a bit irrational.
 Some wake their child up in the middle of the night to feed them.
-Others offer their child snacks at one-hour intervals throughout the day, and some try to make their child feel guilty by talking about those starving children in other countries or say, "If you don't eat what I cook, it means you don't love me."
+Others offer their child snacks at one-hour intervals throughout the day, and some try to make their child feel guilty by talking about those starving children in other countries or saying, "If you don't eat what I cook, it means you don't love me."
 But the most common mistake is picking up a child's spoon or fork and trying various ways to get the food into their mouth.

 The main way to prevent feeding struggles is to teach your child how to feed themselves.
 Let your child pace their feedings.
 Remember, your child will survive the toddler appetite picky-eating slump.
 They're doing what their body does naturally.
 Don't turn it into a power struggle that you just can't win.